Yahweasel/libav.js/README.md

 activated.
 These strings correspond to the filenames to be loaded, so you can use them to preload and cache the large WebAssembly files. `LibAV.target` takes the same optional argument as `LibAV.LibAV`.

+The `base` option can be used in these options in place of `LibAV.base`, and will override `LibAV.base` if set.

 The tests used to determine which features are available are also exported, as `LibAV.isWebAssemblySupported`, `LibAV.isThreadingSupported`, and